Residential Life and Housing

 - $11,956 (economy)

 $13,516 (single w/shared bath)

-Students who need special housing accommodations should enroll with the Learning/Access Center.
+Students who need special housing accommodations for a qualifying physical or mental health condition should enroll with the Learning/Access Center.
 Housing registration must be completed before special housing requests can be considered and/or implemented.
-Any questions about standard housing registration should be directed to ResLife.
+Any questions about standard housing registration should be directed to Reslife@pratt.edu.

 So that you receive full consideration of your special housing request, please plan to have all portions of the process completed prior to the following deadlines:

 Rooms may be filled after these deadlines, impeding the Institute’s ability to accommodate special housing needs.
-To discuss enrolling for Housing accommodations, please contact the L/AC at 718.802.3123 or LAC@pratt.edu.
+To discuss enrolling for housing accommodations, please contact the L/AC at 718.802.3123 or LAC@pratt.edu to schedule an appointment.